matthew-compton/SimpleTodo/README.md

 The following **optional** features are implemented:

-* [ ] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected in the todo list
+* [x] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected in the todo list

-The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough